The Legal AI Roadmap: What Founders Need to Know Before Building or Buying

 Even the best legal AI systems struggle with complex edge cases, so human supervision becomes essential to maintain client trust and avoid response delays that damage the user experience.

 For example, Softcery implements fallback architectures tailored to the interaction mode.
-For voice agents handling client calls, the system provides immediate human escalation when subscribers request it, transferring the call seamlessly without forcing users to repeat information.
+For voice agents automating legal intake calls, the system provides immediate human escalation when clients request it, transferring the call seamlessly without forcing users to repeat information.
 For chatbot implementations, marked answers that fail confidence thresholds get forwarded to legal experts who formulate correct responses.
 These expert answers either get added to the knowledge base for future queries or passed directly back to the chatbot for immediate delivery.

 The handoff architecture requires full context preservation.
 When attorneys take over, they need visibility into what the AI already attempted, which documents it searched, what answers it generated, and why it flagged for human review.
 Without this context, attorneys waste time reconstructing the query instead of solving the problem.